PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 20:06:05
+Last updated: 2024-04-02 20:06:39
-Random Quote: Difficulties are meant to rouse, not discourage.
-The human spirit is to grow strong by conflict. - William Ellery Channing
+Random Quote: You are always free to change your mind and choose a different future, or a different past. - Richard Bach